kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:16:31:

-I think it's Al Gore.
+I think it's Algora.

 00:16:33:

-And because I wasn't saying, Hey, everybody, here's a platform that, you know, you give me $10 a month and I host your static site.
+And because I wasn't saying, "Hey, everybody, here's a platform that, you know, you give me $10 a month and I host your static site."

-00:16:45:

-You know, feed.

 00:16:45: